Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Symmetric key validation with transparent drivers

 Should the entry point be called for symmetric keys as well?

-#### Key validation with opaque drivers

-Are there mandatory validations that an opaque driver must perform on import?

 ### Opaque drivers